hsanson/coverage-lualine/README.md

 The following configuration add the lualine-coverage component with total scope to the status line and with file scope to the winbar.

+> [!NOTE]
+> You must load the coverage report using `CoverageLoad` after running the
+> tests for the coverage information to be shown in the statusline and winbar.
+> You may also want to show coverage signs by
+> executing `Coverage`.

 ```lua
 lualine.setup({
     options = {